elaifamouez/alx-low_level_programming/README.md

 0x1A.
 C - Hash tables -- Working with HashTable Data Structure and Hash functions.

 0x1C.
 C - Makefiles -- Working with MakeFiles and Rules.

+0x1E.
+C - Search Algorithms -- Working with Search Algorithme And their complexity.